evahteri/Path-Finder/documentation/test_specification.md

 ## Automatic testing

 Testing is done with pytest and currently tests if Dijkstra and IDA* finds fastest route through the map.
-Both tests are done with same input ((0,0) and (9,9)), from left upper corner to the lower right corner).
-Heap data structure's functions are tested each with their own tests.
-Tests can be run with command
+First, Dijkstra is tested with manually counted shortest paths, with different inputs.
+Now we can be sure that Dijkstra always finds the correct route.
+IDA* is tested with the help of Dijkstra; every output has to mach Dijkstra's output to make sure the route is correct.

 ```bash
 poetry run invoke test